 - crown – the part of the tooth that sits above the gum line

 - enamel – the hard outer layer that protects the crown.
-This calcified material is harder than bone and doesn’t have any nerves or a blood supply.
+Enamel is harder than bone and doesn’t have any nerves or a blood supply.
 It is usually smooth and off-white in colour.
 Chipped or decayed enamel cannot grow back

 - dentine – most of the tooth is made up of dentine.
 It is a hard bone-like substance.
-If the protective layer of enamel is damaged, and the underlying dentine is exposed, the tooth will be sensitive to temperature, and sweet and acidic foods.
+If the protective layer of enamel is damaged, and the underlying dentine is exposed, the tooth will be sensitive to temperature and sweet or acidic foods.
 A tooth which has exposed dentine may also be at greater risk of tooth decay

 - pulp – the living centre of the tooth that contains blood vessels and nerves.
 The nerves communicate sensory information such as temperature, pressure and pain